ClusterCockpit/cc-doc/content/en/docs/webinterface/views/joblist.md

 * Duration: Filter by job duration
 * Tags: Filter by tags assigned to jobs
 * Resources: Filter by allocated resources or named node
+* Energy: Filter by consumed total energy (for completed jobs only)
 * Statistics: Filter by average usage of defined metrics

 Each filter and its default value is described in detail [here]({{< ref "filters" >}} "Job Filters").